MitsuhaQuQ/Canon_ES-E1_patch/README.md

 - synchronizing the camera date and time;
 - downloading film shooting records;
 - converting transferred temporary data into sequential `.EFD` files;
-- automatically opening `Memory.exe` after a transfer;
+- automatically opening `Memory.exe` after a transfer as intended;
 - adding downloaded rolls to the Memory database;
 - starting the Canon application from a shortcut or a different working directory;
 - performing the complete camera exit sequence when Remote is closed normally.